rivoreo/i8080ash/README.md

 Normally the emulator will run a simple Perl script on startup to make stdin non-blocking if necessary.
 If your stdin is already in non-blocking state, set this to a non-empty string to tell the emulator to skip this step.

-#### I8080ASH_USE_STTY_MIN_TIME
+#### I8080ASH_USE_STTY_MIN

-Set this to a non-empty string to try to make the terminal on stdin non-blocking by running `stty min 0 time 0`.
+Set this to a non-empty string to try to disable the terminal buffering for stdin, by running `stty min 1`.
 Ignored if stdin is not a terminal.

-This may be necessary on Solaris, as the usual method for making a file descriptor non-blocking may be ineffective for terminals, on this operating system.
+This is necessary on some operating systems, where the MIN value for noncanonical mode is greater than 1 by default.

 #### I8080ASH_PRINT_REGISTERS_ON_HALT